sap-tutorials/eda/tutorials/prepare-hub/prepare-hub.md

 Let's group these events by SAP application and get familiar with the events produced by a particular SAP application.

-👉 Click the `Packages` tab, and select the [SAP Marketing Cloud Business Events](https://hub.sap.com/package/SAPMarketingCloudBusinessEvents/event)
+👉 Choose the `Packages` tab, and select the [SAP Marketing Cloud Business Events](https://hub.sap.com/package/SAPMarketingCloudBusinessEvents/event)

 ![Navigate to SAP Marketing Cloud Business Events](explore3.png)